tadywankenobi/tito/readme.txt

 4. Ticket sales as a button pop up purchase form

 == Changelog ==
+= 0.5 =
+Add banner image for plugin and icon imagery for dashboard

 = 0.3 =
 Updates to readme and add shortcode argument handling